 The stoma may change size and shape the first few months after surgery.
 A stoma can be skin level, retracted (below skin level), or prolapsed ("telescoped out") from the abdominal surface.
-Your nurse or ET Nurse can give you specific instructions about using products such as paste or protective seals to improve pouch "wear time" if stool empties from a stoma at skin level.
+Your nurse, stoma care specialist, or ConvaTec's Customer Interaction Center can give you specific instructions about using products such as paste or pectin rings to improve pouch "wear time" if stool empties from a stoma at skin level.
 In children with a prolapsed stoma, you may be instructed to monitor the color of the stoma routinely.
-Be cautious of risk of trauma to the stoma from being pinched or "cut" by a pouch or snug diapers, safety belts, or clothing.
+A change in color can indicate trauma to the stoma from being pinched or "cut" by a pouch or snug diapers, safety belts, or clothing.

 As your child grows, the size of the stoma grows slowly.
 You may need to change the size or opening of your child's ostomy appliance.
-Your ET Nurse may be able to assist you with this.
+Your stoma care specialist may be able to assist you with this.